Joe Casey (singer): Lyricism and themes

-Vocal style & live performances
+Vocal style and live performances

-Casey has been described as having a baritone & a "half spoken, half sung" sprechsang vocal style, which he pejoratively describes as "mumbling".
+Casey has been described as having a baritone and a "half spoken, half sung" sprechsang vocal style, which he pejoratively describes as "mumbling".
 It has been compared to Ian Curtis, Nick Cave and Mark E. Smith.

 Casey has often been singled out in reviews of Protomartyr's live performances.
-In fact, humorous critical descriptions of his introverted appearance and "anti-charisma[tic]" onstage persona have even been compiled on a widely-referenced Tumblr blog titled DESCRIPTIONS OF JOE CASEY.
-“Joe is one of the best lead singers right now,” Parquet Courts’ Andrew Savage claimed in an interview with Spin, “His whole stage thing is awesome, but it’s not even a ‘thing’—it’s just who he is.”
+In fact, humorous critical descriptions of his introverted appearance and "anti-charisma[tic]" onstage persona have even been compiled on a widely referenced Tumblr blog titled DESCRIPTIONS OF JOE CASEY.
+“Joe is one of the best lead singers right now,” Parquet Courts’ Andrew Savage claimed in an interview with Spin, “His whole stage thing is awesome, but it’s not even a ‘thing’—it's just who he is.”

 Casey suffers from stage fright, and claims that on-stage drinking - a common feature of his live performances, where he brings "at least 6 beers" - helps him deal with it.

 Artwork

-Casey is responsible for the entirety of Protomartyr's album & flyer artwork, and consciously chooses to leave them uncredited.
-He describes his process & the origins of his aesthetic as follows:
+Casey is responsible for the entirety of Protomartyr's album and flyer artwork, and consciously chooses to leave them uncredited.
+He describes his process and the origins of his aesthetic as follows:

 Well, the printing process is me going to FedEx Kinko's and fudging around with the copiers there.
 Just tape and scissors and a rudimentary understanding of how the xeroxs work.
 I stumbled into "my aesthetic" that way.
 And being rushed and reusing a previous show flyer for the first two albums cemented the strong, simple portrait as my cover manifesto.

 He also listed his influences as follows:

 I grew up with a bunch of Frederic Remington books which affected me deeply.
 I like Albrecht Dürer, of course.
 Old punk flyers.
 Lucian Freud and Francis Bacon.
 Caravaggio.
 Jacques-Louis David, Théodore Géricault, etc. etc.

 All of his artwork is displayed on his blog titled These Hungry Times.

 Personal life

-According to an interview conducted in 2020, Casey still lives in his family house on 6 Mile.
-He originally lived there with his mother, until he & his brothers decided to relocate her to the suburbs due to her worsening Alzheimer's disease in 2014.
+According to an interview conducted in 2020, Casey still lives in his family house on 6 Mile Road.
+He originally lived there with his mother, until he and his brothers decided to relocate her to the suburbs due to her worsening Alzheimer's disease in 2014.
 Her affliction was the inspiration behind the lyrics to the song "Why Does It Shake?".
-She died in 2021.
-Casey got engaged the following year.
+Casey's mother died in 2021.
+Casey got engaged the following year, and got married in Detroit on May 20, 2023.

 Casey is a "movie lover", and his favorite games include NFL Blitz and Red Dead Redemption 2.
 He is a life-long fan of the Detroit Tigers.